ExpediaGroup/styx/docs/developer-guide/plugins.md

 #### The intercept() method

-The intercept() method is called when an HTTP request is available for plugin to process.
-Note that, however:
+The `intercept` is a callback that exposes a proxied request to a HttpInterceptor (plugin).
+Note that:

-* intercept() methods are called serially, in order they are configured in the pipeline, starting from the first interceptor.
+* `intercept` methods are called serially, in order they are configured in the pipeline, starting from the first interceptor.
-* an interceptor "owns" the request until it is ready to pass it on to the next one.
-  It is at this point the intercept() of the next interceptor is called.
+* an interceptor "owns" the request until it passes it to the next interceptor, by calling `chain.proceed`.
+At this point Styx calls `intercept` of the next interceptor.
-* A plugin may choose to respond to the request, in which case the request will not get propagated any further down the pipeline.
+* If a plugin chooses to respond to the request, the request will not get propagated any further down the pipeline.

-The intercept method is called with two arguments, a HttpRequest instance (self-explanatory), and Chain.
-The Chain object represents a view of the Styx interceptor pipeline as for this particular request.
-The `intercept()` method will use the Chain object, most importantly, to pass the request object onwards in the pipeline.
-It can also be used to store some request-specific context that is visible for other plugins.
+The `intercept` is called with two arguments: HTTP request, and a `Chain`.
+The `Chain` represents a Styx interceptor pipeline as for this request, and it is used to pass the request on in the pipeline.
+Chain also stores request context attributes and exposes them to interceptors.

-The main structure of the intercept() method is always the same:
+The `intercept` always has the same structure:

-1. Transform HTTP request object in any way necessary.
+1. Transform HTTP request.
-2. Call the chain.proceed() to pass the request forward in the pipeline.
+2. Pass the request on by calling `chain.proceed`.
-   This returns a `StyxObservable<HttpResponse>`.
+   This returns a `Eventual<LiveHttpResponse>`.
-3. Create a new HTTP response observable by applying any necessary transformations to the HTTP response observable obtained from a call to `chain.proceed()`.
+3. Apply response transformations on the response `Eventual`.
-4. Return the new HTTP response observable.
+4. Return an `Eventual` of the transformed response.

 Alternatively, when the interceptor responds to the request:

+1. Consume request body.
-1. Construct a response object.
+2. Construct a response.
-2. Return the response object wrapped inside a HTTP response Observable.
-Eg: `StyxObservable.of(response)`.
+3. Return an `Eventual` of the response.

 ### Plugin factory class

-A plugin factory class is responsible for creating an instance of the plugin.
+A plugin factory class instantiates the plugin.
 There is only one method to implement: `Plugin create(Environment environment);`

-The `create()` method can perform any necessary initialisation before starting the plugin.
-Styx passes in an Environment object that contains plugin's configuration, a view of Styx configuration, and also a metrics registry.
+The `create` method performs any necessary initialisation before starting the plugin.
+Styx passes in an `Environment` object that contains plugin's configuration, a view of Styx configuration, and also a metrics registry.

-Styx will not start forwarding traffic until `create()` is successfully called for all active plugins.
-Therefore it is acceptable to perform blocking operations in `create()` until plugin is ready to start.
-This may include reading local files or querying remote servers, such as Redis.
+Styx will not start forwarding traffic until `create` is successfully called for all active plugins.
+Therefore it is acceptable to perform blocking operations on `create` until plugin is ready to start.
+This may include reading local files or querying remote servers.
 However use this capability judiciously.
-Plugins are loaded serially, and initialisation time for the full plugin chain will add up.
-Future versions of Styx may offer proper lifecycle management.
+Plugins are loaded serially, and initialisation time for the full plugin chain adds up.
+Future versions of Styx may offer more sophisticated lifecycle management.

 ### Running a plugin

 To build a single jar with dependencies, please execute maven command `mvn -Pstyx clean package`.
 This single jar can be referenced in a styx configuration file.
 All the details regarding running styx server with additional plugins locally can be found in [User Guide](user-guide.md) section.